casper-network/docs-new/source/docs/casper/developers/dapps/template-frontend.md

 For building web applications, it is most common to use the Casper JS SDK with React.
 This is a popular solution among developers, but you may use any front-end library or framework, including none at all, to interact with the Casper Network via the [Casper JS SDK](https://github.com/casper-ecosystem/casper-js-sdk).

-This guide will walk you through setting up and developing a React application that communicates with the Casper Network using [Vite](https://vitejs.dev/).
+This guide will walk you through setting up and developing a React application with [Vite](https://vitejs.dev/) that communicates with the Casper Network.
 Experience with Vite is not required, however if you have never built a React app, you should begin by [reading the React documentation](https://reactjs.org/docs/getting-started.html).

 ## Get Started